How to Build an Automated Invoice Processing System Using LeapOCR

 - Vendor name, total, and review status

-- Any validation issues
+- Validation issues

-Metrics and alerts
+Metrics and alerts:

-Track:- Number of invoices processed
+- Number of invoices processed

 - Error rate (OCR failures, validation failures, sync failures)